-When you pay over 1000 USD for a pilot headset, you expect it to be extraordinary in performance.
+When you pay over 1000 USD for a pilot headset, you expect it to be extraordinary performance-wise.

 No outside noise can cause disturbance while listening to ATC transmissions and what your flight instructor says.

 Bose claims this headset has 30% less clamping pressure than other aviation headsets.
-You can operate the long flight without pain and discomfort with less clamping pressure.
+With less clamping pressure, you can operate the long flight without pain and discomfort.

 A headset must be comfortable for long flights because allowing a headset to hinder your communication is a fatal mistake.

 Also, it’s the lightest ANR headset that contributes to the comfort of pilots.

 Bose must add Bluetooth in all their A20s without exception.
 You need to pay extra for a Bose A20 with Bluetooth connectivity, which I don’t like.
 You already pay a hefty price for the headset, and Bose asks more for add-ons.

 For student pilots that fly Cessna 152 or 172, Bose A20 is a great choice.
 Bose A20 will prevent you from damaging your eardrums in the long run.